okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-spa-redirect/main/index.md

 layout: Guides
 ---

-Add authentication with Okta's [redirect model](https://developer.okta.com/docs/concepts/redirect-vs-embedded/#redirect-authentication) to your single-page app.
+Add authentication with the Okta [redirect model](https://developer.okta.com/docs/concepts/redirect-vs-embedded/#redirect-authentication) to your single-page app.
 This example uses Okta as the user store.

 ---